XiaoMi/themis/readme.md

 | 20            | 20000000  | 2761.66               | 1902.79              | 0.69     |
 | 50            | 30000000  | 5441.48               | 3702.04              | 0.68     |

 The above tests are all done in a single region server.
 From the results, we can see the performance of themisGet is 85% of HBase's get and the performance of themisPut is about 60% of HBase's put.
-For themisGet, the result is similar to that reported in [percolator](http://research.google.com/pubs/pub36726.html) paper.
+For themisGet, the result is about 10% lower to that reported in [percolator](http://research.google.com/pubs/pub36726.html) paper.
 The themisPut performance is much better compared to that reported in [percolator](http://research.google.com/pubs/pub36726.html) paper.
 We optimize the performance of single-column transaction by the following skills:

 1. In prewrite phase, we only write the lock to MemStore;